-- 2 Expand the Data Library Manager node.
-Then, expand the Libraries node to see the list of libraries.
-Right-click the library that contains the tables that you need to import.
-Then, select the Register Tables option to access the first page of the Register Tables wizard. - 3 Verify that the values shown in the fields in the Library details group box are correct.
-Click Next. - 4 Click the tables that you need to select.
+- 1 Open SAS Management Console, if necessary. - 2 Expand the Data Library Manager node.
+Then, expand the Libraries node to see the list of libraries. - 3 Right-click the library that contains the tables that you need to import and select Register Tables. - 4 Verify that the values shown in the fields in the Library details group box are correct.
+Click Next. - 5 Click the tables that you need to select.
 (Hold down the CTRL key and click to select more than one table.)
-Click Next. - 5 Examine the final page of the wizard to ensure that the proper values have been entered.
-Click Finish.